 From November to December 2017, the Android Oreo market share has increased by only 0.2%, from 0.5 to 0.7% as collected from GSMArena.

-This number, as we will see below, is much lower than the Android ecosystem platforms that are being used most today.
+As we will see below, this number is much lower than the Android ecosystem platforms that are used most today.
 In addition, it seems that the latest security measures added in recent times, ave is not had the expected positive impact.

 Android Oreo still weak against Marshmallow and Nougat

-As we said a few lines above, in this race to obtain a greater implantation there are winners and losers.
-The most benefited has been Nougat, which now borders on 27%, which means that roughly, it is in some 600 million devices.
+As we said a few lines above, there are winners and losers in this race to obtain greater implantation.
+The most beneficial has been Nougat, which now borders on 27%, which means that roughly, it is in some 600 million devices.
 However, the leader is still her predecessor, Marshmallow, who remains at 28.6%.
 The oldest has already been in an almost testimonial role, reaching approximately 5.5% of Gingerbread, Ice Cream, and Jelly Bean.

 The long-term goal, difficult to meet?